Masks in the Legislature not for all

 Hansen said Thursday he had been tested that morning through Test Nebraska just as a precaution.

-Masks are for protection of others and whatever protection it can give to him, he said, and for modeling good behavior and trying to dispel any negative social norms against mask wearing.
+Masks are for protection of others and whatever protection they can give him, he said, and for modeling good behavior and trying to dispel any negative social norms against mask wearing.

-"Kind of simply, you need to wear them all the time," he said.
+"Kind of simply, you need to wear them all the time," Hansen said.

 When senators are talking and projecting, they need to protect other people, he said.
-That's usually the time they are closest to another senator, and the highest risk for passage.
+That's usually the time they are closest to another senator, and the highest risk for transmission of the virus.

 Studies have found that viral load peaks in the days before symptoms begin and that speaking is enough to expel virus-carrying droplets.